-November 1 in Warsaw – essential info
+November 1, 2018 in Warsaw – essential info

-All Saints’ Day (Wszystkich Świętych)
+A bank holiday in Poland – All Saints’ Day (Wszystkich Świętych)

-What to do in Warsaw on November 1
+Things to do in Warsaw on November 1

-Restaurants open in Warsaw on November 1
+Restaurants in Warsaw open on November 1, 2018

-Public transport & parking zone in Warsaw
+Public transport in Warsaw

 - Some of the streets near the cemeteries will be closed for private cars traffic.
 Click here to read more (in Polish) – the list of closed streets, maps